Free Lesson Plan for Special Ed

 Email

 I have always been so hesitant to include my lesson plans in the units I create for teacherspayteachers.
-How you teach is such an individual expression of who you are.
-Teaching in special education, especially in mixed grade level classrooms, is even more personalized.
+How you teach is a unique expression of who you are.
+Teaching in special education, especially in mixed-grade-level classrooms, is even more personalized.
 So when people asked me for my lesson plans, I always paused and thought, “I am not sure it will really help you.”
 But then this happened.
 A teacher from China purchased many of my units, and she reached out for help.
 She explained that where she is in China, there is very little understanding of how to teach students with autism and other special learning needs.
-She wanted to know if there was anyway I could help her help others to teach better.
+She wanted to know if there was any way I could help her help others to teach better.
 So, as I usually do, I said absolutely.

 After working all day on a Saturday, I realized this may actually be helpful to other teachers who have purchased my units (especially science and social studies).
-By no means, do I think this is a perfect fit for any classroom, but it shares my experience of how I was able to keep a small group of kids from ages 5-10 all engaged and learning using the same material.
-I give the typical time frames it took for each activity, as well as teaching tips and why it took me that much time to read through a book or complete a circle map.
+By no means do I think this is a perfect fit for any classroom, but it reflects my experience of keeping a small group of kids ages 5-10 all engaged and learning with the same material.
+I give the typical time frames for each activity, share teaching tips, and explain why it took me that long to read a book or complete a circle map.

 Keep in mind, this is a GENERAL lesson plan.
-So, if you happen to purchase a unit that does not have the labeling activity that is described in the lesson plan, for example, just substitute the flow chart, time line, or other activity that may have been included.
+So, if you happen to purchase a unit that does not include the labeling activity described in the lesson plan, just substitute the flow chart, timeline, or other activity that may have been included.

-My science and social studies block were typically 45 minutes, so that is how I laid out the activities.
-I am a big proponent of asking lots of questions as well as giving students time to share their completed activities using whichever mode of communication they found most valuable.
+My science and social studies block was typically 45 minutes, so I laid out the activities accordingly.
+I am a big proponent of asking lots of questions and giving students time to share their completed activities in whichever mode of communication they found most valuable.

 Finally, I am a HUGE YouTube and Discovery user.
-I found short video segments were a great way for my students to hear the information in one more way, that did not require a lot of prep time on my part.
-This can be challenging if your school does not allow YouTube, but I really encourage you to search for accessible videos to add to your teaching time that is relevant and age appropriate.
+I found that short video segments were a great way for my students to hear the information in another way, and they did not require much prep time on my part.
+This can be challenging if your school does not allow YouTube, but I really encourage you to search for accessible, relevant, and age-appropriate videos to incorporate into your teaching time.

 You can grab this FREE lesson plan filled with tips, links, and details by clicking below.